 It's easier than ever to set up your smart home.
-Platforms such as Works with Nest not only make is super simple to get your connected home devices talking to each other, without the need for third parties like IFTTT, they also give buyers a bit of reassurance as a 'Works with Nest' sticker on a box is a bit like a personal recommendation from Google who, of course, own Nest Labs.
+Platforms such as Works with Nest not only make is super simple to get your connected home devices talking to each other, without the need for third parties like IFTTT, they also give buyers a bit of reassurance: a 'Works with Nest' sticker on a box is a bit like a personal recommendation from Google which, of course, owns Nest Labs.

 Nest's own range includes its Learning Thermostat, Protect smoke detector, the Secure home monitoring system and a range of smart security cameras but it's Google's Nest platform, and its ability to link to non-Nest products, that is really appealing to smart home enthusiasts.

 Sure, you still have to jump around different apps to get it all set up (we'd like to see non-Nest branded products in the Nest app), but it really is a doddle to get everything running in sync.

 Here's our pick of the best Works with Nest smart kit for your house...

 Of course Google Home sings and dances in tune with your Nest setup.
 It'd be daft if it didn't, right?
 Google's ever-learning smart speaker has come on leaps and bounds since we first got our mitts on it, particularly when it comes to controlling your other home devices.
 It also comes in three sizes: regular, Home Mini and Home Max.

 On the Nest front, you'll be able to use Home to speak to your Nest thermostat and your Nest Secure alarm.
 It'll change your temperature in a slightly less clunky way than Amazon Alexa does, and with Secure it'll let you arm the system and check its status with your voice.
 It also has limited integration with the Nest Hello doorbell, in that it can announce visitors (which is pretty cool) but it stops there.
 Moreover we still don't have integration with the Nest x Yale lock, but hopefully that's coming.